NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Proposal.md

 1. This module is used by students.
 2. Enable students to comment and rate on both professor and course.
-   a.
-A typical C&R consists of:
+   - A typical C&R consists of:
       - Rating Score (e.g. 4.5 out of 5)
       - Comment Content
 3. Assume that the following information is available in the database.
-   - a.
-C&R on professors:
+   - C&R on professors:
       - Professor Name
       - Rating Score
       - Comment Content
-   - b.
-C&R on courses：
+   - C&R on courses：
       - Course ID
       - Rating Score
       - Comment Content